Skateboard Deck Series

 Discovery & Inspiration

-I pulled visual references from Pinterest, gravitating toward bold, contrasty color palettes, organic shapes, and playful illustrative styles.
-I knew I wanted textures and splatter details to keep everything from feeling too flat, and I wanted each board to have a strong motif grounded in something personal.
+I pulled visual references from Pinterest, leaning toward bold, contrasty color palettes, organic shapes, and playful illustrative styles.
+I knew I wanted textures and splatter details to keep everything from feeling too flat, and I wanted each board to have a strong meaning rooted in something personal.

-I designed the three decks around themes that reflect different phases of my life:
+The three themes reflect different times of my life:

-• Queso: the present.
-He’s the heart of our home and the little soul that made us feel like a real family.
-Getting him right after we got married changed everything, and he’s part of every moment and every plan.
+Queso: the present.
+He's the heart of our home and the little soul that made us feel like a real family.
+Getting him right after we got married changed our whole life dynamic for the better, he's part of everything we do, every plan.

-• Beer + Chicken Hearts: the past.
+Beer + Chicken Hearts: the past.
 A playful love letter to Brazil and the way we celebrate.
-Barbecue, beer, laughter, and chicken hearts are part of my culture and always will be.
+Barbecue with chicken hearts, beer, laughter and love are part of my culture and always will be.
 Comfort, joy, and roots I carry with me everywhere.

 Workflow & Tools